Kevin Cadogan: Third Eye Blind

-Cadogan co-wrote 6 of the 13 songs on Third Eye Blind's second album, Blue.
-Subsequently, Cadogan was awarded, along with Jenkins, the award for best songwriter at the 2000 California Music Awards.
+Cadogan co-wrote six of the thirteen songs on Third Eye Blind's second album, Blue.
+Subsequently, Cadogan and Jenkins jointly received the award for best songwriter at the 2000 California Music Awards.

 Departure from Third Eye Blind

 Cadogan and Third Eye Blind parted ways in January 2000.

 According to Cadogan, he was ousted without warning because he did not agree to a deal that would have yielded a $1 million advance to record an EP and start an Elektra Records imprint for which Stephan Jenkins would have full ownership and control.